Depau/blog.depau.eu/_posts/2020-01-06-why-i-use-arch.md

   You tell me it's all super tested and stable.
 Well **Ubuntu LTS is just as stable**, but the kernel and Firefox are reasonably up to date and htop is available (EPEL and COPR my ass)
+- I mean, I can use it.
+I just have so many questions.
+Why?
+Why!

 ### Manjaro